For some people with diabetes, technology can be a really important part of how they manage their diabetes. But it’s not right for everyone.

 There are lots of different types of diabetes tech, like insulin pumps and continuous glucose monitors (CGM for short).
 When you hear your healthcare professional talking about diabetes technology, they’ll usually be referring to tech that helps you take insulin or tech to check your blood sugar levels.

 So before you decide to use diabetes technology, it’s important to think about whether it’s the best choice for you.
-Diabetes tech doesn’t necessarily make managing your diabetes easier and some people can find it a bit overwhelming.
+Your can also chat it through with your healthcare professional.

 Types of diabetes technology